How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Discussion and Conclusion

 The topic-level analysis reveals that cross-platform divergence is not evenly distributed but concentrated in specific domains.
 Articles on politics, geography, history, business, and religion show the lowest similarity between Grokipedia and Wikipedia, suggesting that the model’s generative behavior departs most from human-edited content precisely in areas where public narratives are contested or where factual structures are complex.
 Notably, some of these domains exhibit the strongest rightward shift in cited sources, too.
 This alignment between low similarity and increased ideological skew suggests that Grokipedia’s deviations are not merely stylistic but often substantively directional.

+In effect, Grokipedia trades collective accountability for computational authority.
+Even though some articles do diverge from Wikipedia, they still exhibit a left-leaning bias within (albeit less than their Wikipedia counterparts).
+However, the fact that this rightward shift is more pronounced in specific contested articles might point to the fact that this is not the result of the LLM model generating more neutral sources but a systematic decision by the creators.
+This cannot be examined as the prompts and the parameters used by the model is not publicly available.

+Together, these findings point to a deeper epistemological contrast.
+Wikipedia’s openness renders bias visible and contestable through edits, disputes, and deliberation \cite{yasseri2025conversation}.
+Grokipedia replaces this process with opaque, automated authorship, embedding potential bias within model behavior rather than exposing it to scrutiny.
+Despite its stated corrective aim, Grokipedia functions less as an epistemic alternative than as an AI-mediated reconfiguration of Wikipedia, trading collective accountability for computational authority.

 Several limitations qualify these findings.
-First, the dataset focuses on \textit{Wikipedia’s 20,000 most-edited pages}, of which around 17,700 have counterparts on Grokipedia.
+First, the dataset focuses on Wikipedia’s 20,000 most-edited pages, of which 17,790 have counterparts on Grokipedia.
 This selection likely overrepresents high-profile, contentious topics, those most prone to editing wars or ideological scrutiny~\cite{yasseri2012dynamics}.
 Second, the similarity metrics employed, lexical, semantic, structural, and stylistic, quantify form and textual alignment but not factual accuracy or ideological framing.
 The presence of hallucinated claims, selective omissions, or subtle rhetorical shifts remains outside the scope of automated comparison.
-Third, both platforms are dynamic: Wikipedia continuously evolves, while Grokipedia’s generative parameters may change with future model retraining.
+Third, the bias measure relies on the domain-level political orientation of cited sources, which is only an indirect proxy for the ideological framing of individual articles.
+Even with the broader bias dataset used in this study, only approximately 17\% of cited domains could be matched to a bias score, because many references in encyclopedic content point to books and documents not included in media-bias datasets.
+Consequently, a substantial portion of citations fall outside the measurable sample.
+Fourth, both platforms are dynamic: Wikipedia continuously evolves, while Grokipedia’s generative parameters may change with future model retraining.
 Finally, Grokipedia’s underlying data sources and editorial interventions are opaque, preventing full provenance auditing or causal inference about model bias.

+Despite these limitations, the large-scale comparative design, consistency of results across multiple metrics, and robustness checks provide a useful empirical characterization of emerging differences between AI-generated and human-edited encyclopedic knowledge systems.